Download the statutes (pdf).

 - Execute Congress decisions.

-- Manage Association affairs and make decisions in cases that do not come before Congress.
+- Manage Association affairs and make decisions on matters that are not for decision by Congress.

-- Convene Association Council meetings in accordance with § 20.
+- Call Association Council meetings in accordance with § 20.

-- Determine who is to represent the Association at Saco-S.
+- Determine who is to represent the Association at the Saco-S Representative Council.

-- On instructions from Saco-S, approve Saco-S association statutes in cases where the Association is contact association.
+- On instructions from Saco-S, approve Saco-S association statutes in cases where SULF is the contact association.

 § 24 Decisions and minutes

-The Association Board has a quorum when at least eight members, including deputies acting in place of ordinary members, and the President, are present.
-In the event of a tie, the President holds the casting vote.
+The Association Board is quorate when at least half of the elected members, including deputies acting in place of ordinary members, and the President or at least one Vice President are present.
+In the event of a tied vote, the President holds the casting vote.

-The Association Board may delegate decision-making authority on a particular matter to its Executive Committee, individual members or the Association Secretariat.
-Decisions on SULF joining a negotiating organisation and on the employment or dismissal of the Executive Director may not be delegated.
+The Association Board may delegate decision-making authority on a particular matter to the Executive Committee, individual Association Board members or the Association Secretariat.
+Decisions on SULF joining a negotiating organisation and on the appointment or dismissal of the Executive Director may not be delegated.
 Decisions made on behalf of the Association Board, according to delegation or because of the urgent nature of the matter, are to be reported to the Association Board.

 § 25 Executive Committee

-In the periods between the meetings of the Association Board, the Executive Committee is SULF’s supreme governing body.
-The Executive Committee consists of the President of the Association and the First, Second and Third Deputy Presidents.
+The Executive Committee consists of the President of the Association and the First, Second and Third Vice Presidents.

 - Preparing matters to be submitted to the Association Board.

-- Making decisions on legal support in accordance with §6.
+- Making decisions in accordance with § 6.

-- Make decisions on matters that, due to their urgency, cannot be dealt with by the Association Board.
+- Make decisions on matters that, due to their urgent nature, cannot be dealt with by the Association Board.

-- Delegate decision-making authority in certain matters to individual members of the Executive Committee or the Secretariat.
+- Delegate decision-making authority on certain matters to individual members of the Executive Committee or the Secretariat.

-Decisions taken by the Executive Committee must be reported to the Association Board.
-Decisions made on behalf of the Executive Committee, according to delegation or because of their urgent nature, must be reported to the Executive Committee.
+Decisions made by the Executive Committee are to be reported to the Association Board.
+Decisions made on behalf of the Executive Committee, according to delegation or because of their urgent nature, are to be reported to the Executive Committee.

 § 26 Association President